mudit1729/dinov2-od/README.md

 The lightweight configuration:
 - Uses a smaller DINOv2 variant (small by default)
-- Reduces the number of decoder layers (2 instead of 6)
+- Reduces decoder layers from 6 to 3
-- Reduces the number of object queries (25 instead of 100)
+- Reduces object queries from 100 to 50
-- Uses smaller hidden dimensions
+- Uses smaller hidden dimensions (384 vs 768)
-- Applies LoRA only to the last few transformer layers
-- Uses smaller MLP for bounding box prediction
+- Uses smaller MLPs for prediction heads
-- Reduces the number of sampling points in deformable attention
-- Supports all official DINOv2 model variants: small, base, large, and giant

-This configuration reduces the number of trainable parameters by 80-90% with a modest trade-off in accuracy.
+- Reduces parameter count by 80-90% with modest accuracy trade-off

 ## Model Architecture